 If you follow some of the net neutrality news, you probably know Internet Service Providers (ISPs) are dumb.
 If you don’t, this is a great time to help you understand how truly idiotic ISP’s are.
 I came across a war of words between Netflix’s Reed Hasting calling for net neutrality, and AT&T’s Jim Cicconi, calling for people to pay twice.
 While the idea Reed Hasting puts forth is reasonable, Jim Cicconi’s is all shades of stupid.

 But, you know, they don’t have to expand capacity at all.
 Today, it’s Netflix, and tomorrow it might be some other new service that uses lots of bandwidth.
 The amount of data we get from our ISP doesn’t always coincide with what exists on the Internet – you’ll be very aware of this if you’re a rural user trying to stream the Olympics.
 Remember a time when everyone was on dial-up?
 When we wanted to use video conferencing, the quality sucked, so there was little that could be done (at least until we had more capacity).
 There will always be this tension between what we can get, and what we want.
 We simply pay the ISP for what we get, and we should be able to use all of it.

 This seems to be a big push to add another tier to Internet services.
-If you use something that need lots of bandwidth, you need to pay the ISP more for it.
+If you use something that needs lots of bandwidth, you need to pay the ISP more for it.
 Even though you already paid for it.
-These extra payment tiers are being added all over, in the form of bandwidth caps and, now presumably a cost to give Netflix a higher priority.
-Whatever service that comes next and needs bandwidth, your ISP will scream and want to add a cost to that usage too.
+These extra payment tiers are being added all over, in the form of bandwidth caps and, now presumably a cost to giving Netflix a higher priority.
+Whatever service comes next and needs bandwidth, your ISP will scream and want to add a cost to that user too.
 We simply pay the ISP for what we get, and we should be able to use all of it.

 What are Jim Cicconi‘s arguments?